rehierl/node-tree-outliner/3-1-0-design-2.md

 The goal must be to have clear definitions, for each and every section, which clearly state when a section has to be opened and when it has to closed.
-That is, it must count as an implementation or even a design error, if an implementation would try to execute an undefined state transition.
+That is, it must count as an implementation, or even a design error, if an implementation would try to execute an undefined state transition.

 The contents of a section, that still counts as being "initialized", must be understood to be "undefined".
 As such, no statements can be made with regards to the contents of such a section.
 That is, because the section's "open" event was never executed.
-Consequently, a section that was never opened can also not be seen as being "empty".
+Consequently, a section that was never opened can also not be understood to be "empty".
 After all, an "initialized" section can still be opened, and nodes can still be associated with it.
 Any attempt to close an "initialized" section, without first changing its state to being "open", must be understood to represent an error.